Circus Shows in the Alleys and Shacks of Kampala.

 The female literacy rate in Uganda is 66%, while the male literacy rate is 79%.
 The reasons for this gap are varied, including early marriages (particularly in rural areas), and unsafe scenarios including sexual harassment in a way to class, a lack of private bathrooms in school, as well as money to buy sanitary pads resulting in absences.
 The rampant phenomenon of the “Sugar Daddy” also plays a part; unscrupulous adults prey on vulnerable girls, offering phone credit, clothes or money.
 These victimizations increase the spread of HIV/AIDS, as well as others STDS.
 Additionally, when girls get pregnant, they are forced to withdraw from school, while the fathers of their children are permitted to continue.

 A 40 minute attractive show with a social and insured affection.
-The aim of the show is to further expand and enhance the educational message, and will give a voice to Esther Nakajjigo, Ambassador for Ugandan Women and Girls.
+The aim of the show was to further expand and enhance the educational message, and it give a voice to Esther Nakajjigo, Ambassador for Ugandan Women and Girls.
 Esther is a 22-year-old student at Makerere University, who, in 2016, launched a campaign combating unwanted adolescent pregnancies, hoping to bring down the statistics from 25% to 13% with the production of a TV reality show entitled Saving The Innocence.

 All of this was possible thanks to L’Orizzonte and to the extraordinary performer Laura Kibel, a world renowned Feet Theatre artist who donated two of her shows to Hiccup Circus Uganda.
-The “OKUBEERA NE’MBELLA ENUNGI” tour culminated with a final performance at City High School, one of Kampala’s largest secondary public school, bringing the total audience to over 8,000!
+The “OKUBEERA NE’MBELLA ENUNGI” tour had culminated with a final performance at City High School, one of Kampala’s largest secondary public school, bringing the total audience to over 8,000!

 Sometimes even the things made with feet can make a big impact!